apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.streaming.listeners</code></td>
+  <td><code>spark.streaming.extraListeners</code></td>
   <td>(none)</td>
   <td>
-    A comma-separated list of classes that implement <code>StreamingListener</code>; when initializing SparkContext, instances of these classes will be created and registered with Spark's listener bus.
+    A comma-separated list of classes that implement <code>StreamingListener</code>; when initializing SparkContext, instances of these classes will be created and registered with Spark's streaming listener bus.
 If a class has a single-argument constructor that accepts a SparkConf, that constructor will be called; otherwise, a zero-argument constructor will be called.
-If no valid constructor can be found, the SparkContext creation will fail with an exception.
+If no valid constructor can be found, the StreamingContext creation will fail with an exception.
   </td>
 </tr>
 </table>